-Certainly transcription can be a lucrative way for someone with good typing skills to earn cash from home; however, there’s more to this line of work than just typing.
-First, there are many different types of transcription, each requiring different typing speeds and other important skills, such as excellent spelling and good listening ability, as well as different kinds of equipment.
+Transcription is a lucrative way for someone with good typing skills to earn cash from home, but how does your speed measure up?
+And, there’s more to this than just typing.
+There are many different types of transcription, each requiring different typing speeds, training and other skills, such as excellent spelling and good listening ability.

-The websites listed below will help you practice your skills and determine your abilities.
-In turn, be sure you know what you can do can help you navigate the market for those skills and find only legitimate home transcription work.
-These sites are free but be careful of sales pitches in Google ads or on websites that try to sell you certification or classes to improve your skills.
+The websites listed below will help you practice your skills and determine your abilities and navigate the market for legitimate home transcription work.
+These sites are free but be wary of sales pitches in Google ads or on websites that try to sell you certification or classes to improve your skills.

 Prepare Before You Apply to Typing Jobs